Bessastien/Bessastien/README.md

 ## About Me

-- 🏡 Based in Limoge and Poitiers, France
+- 🏡 Based in Limoges and Poitiers, France
 - 👨‍🎓 I’m currently studying BUT Informatique
 - 🌱 I'm 18 year old